 Cons of Grid Computing

-Will be forced to run on a large SMP f
+Will be forced to run on a large SMP for memory hungry applications that can’t take advantage of MPI - Requires Fast Interconnect

 Licensing across many servers may make it prohibitive for some apps.